Outsourced IT Support in London: A 2026 Buyer's Guide

 Outsourced support for a typical 10–50 person firm runs £60–150 per user per month depending on depth — from helpdesk-only at the bottom to fully managed with security, compliance evidence and strategic input at the top.
 A 20-person firm therefore pays roughly £14,000–36,000 a year — a fraction of one salary, for a whole team’s coverage.

 That is the arithmetic.
-The catch is that the market hides three very different products behind the same phrase.
+The complication is that three very different products share the same phrase, so it is worth knowing which one you are being offered.

 The Three Models (and Who Each Suits)

 2. Fully managed.
-A fixed monthly retainer covers unlimited support, monitoring, patching, security and usually a named engineer.
-The provider profits by preventing problems, which is the incentive you want.
-This is what most people mean by managed IT support, and it is the right default for firms of 10–500 people.
+A fixed monthly retainer covers support, monitoring, patching, security and regular service reviews.
+The provider is responsible for reducing problems as well as resolving them.
+This is what most people mean by managed IT support, and it suits many businesses that do not want to build a complete internal IT function.

 3. Co-managed.
 You keep an internal IT person or team; the provider supplies the helpdesk overflow, the specialist security work, and the out-of-hours cover.
 Common from ~75 seats up, or in regulated firms where an internal lead owns the relationship with a fractional CTO layered on top for strategy.